-- Restaurant Sa Fonda: Halfway between Ibiza and Santa Eulalia del Río, a very well kept place with the best cheesecake. the best cheesecake we have tasted on the island.
+- Restaurant Sa Fonda: Halfway between Ibiza and Santa Eulalia del Río, a very well kept place with the best cheesecake we have tasted on the island.

 - Es Gerret, in San Antonio de Portmany, is a restaurant near Café del Mar.
 We recommend watching the sunset at Café del Mar with a cocktail and dinner at Es Gerret.

 - A cocktail on the terrace of the Aguas de Ibiza.
 Its Rooftop enchants us with unique and amazing views.
-We recommend that you make a reservation in advance during July and August and go after 8:00, the sunset is spectacular.
+We recommend you to make a reservation in July and August and go from 8:00, the sunset is spectacular.

 - If we have to recommend beach bars, we can not think of any other than the beach bar of Cala Gracioneta, San Antonio.
 An idyllic setting and a ten-rate meal, paellas, seafood and cocktails.

 The traditional Ibicencan cuisine is very varied.
 If you want to enjoy it to the fullest you have to go to specialized restaurants such as Ca n’Alfredo, next to the port of Ibiza, or Cas Pagès, in the northwest of the island.